Official Raspberry Pi case

 This is easily one of the best choices for the Raspberry Pi 3.
 Sometimes there's nothing like matching hardware to make a project complete.

 Tabletop projects are fun and all, but there's nothing like a good handheld experience.
-The GPi Case by RetroFlag is up to the task.
+The RetroFlag GPi CASE is up to the task.
 This case is made to support the Raspberry Pi Zero and Zero W. It's designed to look like an old school Game Boy, but it does have a few extra buttons and features to better integrate the Pi.

 If you want a Raspberry Pi Game Boy case, this is the only one on the market that you don’t need to completely solder and build yourself.
-It's scheduled to release in June of 2019.
-Keep your eyes peeled and don't forget to check out our GPi Case review for a complete breakdown of what to expect.
+The GPi CASE was released in June of 2019.
+Check out our GPi Case review for a complete breakdown.